menu

 Also, our research shows that more people carpool to work here in the Central Alameda South (23.7%) than in 96.2% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Central Alameda South neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Central Alameda South neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.9% of the households here have four, five, or more cars.
 That is more cars per household than in 95.5% of the neighborhoods in the nation.

 Did you know that the Central Alameda South neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 67.5% of this neighborhood's residents have Mexican ancestry.